-Diversify.
-Diversification reduces investment risk and is a critical factor in helping you reach your goals.
+Diversify: Diversification reduces investment volatility and can be a critical factor in helping you stick to your plans and reach your goals.
 You should never own enough of one thing to make a killing in it or be killed by it!
-Mutual funds and exchange-traded funds (ETFs) are great ways to own a diversified basket of securities in just about any asset class.
+Mutual funds and exchange-traded funds (ETFs) are great ways to own a diversified global portfolio.
 A good financial planner can help you select an appropriate investment portfolio.

-Monitor and rebalance your portfolio as needed.
-Remember, the long-term progress that you make toward your goals is more important than short-term portfolio performance.
+Monitor and rebalance your portfolio as needed: Remember, the long-term progress that you make toward your goals is more important than short-term portfolio performance.
 Rebalancing has the long-term effect of banking your gains and buying into things when they are on sale.
-As you approach a savings goal, such as the beginning of a child’s education or retirement, begin to reduce investment risk, if appropriate.
+As you approach a savings goal, such as the beginning of a child’s education or retirement, begin to switch to investments with lower volatility, if appropriate.

 Understand your retirement plan: Let’s not even call it retirement, let’s call it your financial future – your way to work less and live more.
 How many months are left in your “Wealth window”?
 If you turn 40 today and want to retire at 60, you have 240 months/payslips to save for retirement.
 Life is a balance between enjoying now and living later, retirement contributions are simply deferred spending.
 Everyone is different so you should talk to an experienced advisor to help you understand what your best course of action is.

 As a rule of thumb if you are starting in your twenties, you should aim to save 10–15% of your pre-tax income, including any employer payments.
 If you start later, you have some catching up to do so add 10% for every decade you delay saving for retirement.